-Student Name We have reviewed the student handbook.
-Parent/Guardian Signature Date TRANSPORTATION INFORMATION STUDENT NAME: GRADE: Parents: It is very important that we know how your child is to get home each day.
-Often younger children become confused about what they are supposed to do.
-For your child's safety and everyone's peace of mind, please complete this form and return it to us by August 26, 2022.
-My child will: Walk home each day (weather permitting) Be picked up in a car each day The following people may pick him/her up: Pour child will be dismissed according to the instructions that you have given unless we hear from you concerning a daily change.
-Sometimes children tell us at the end of the day that they are supposed to do something different than they normally do.
-Without hearing from you, we don't know if this is correct information and will follow the specified plans per this form.
-Please send a note to school with your child if their transportation plans are different.
-If you need to make a change in arrangements later in the day, please call no later than 2:00 pm if possible.
-(The end of the day can be quite busy in both the office and classrooms, and messages may be missed.)
-If you have a permanent change in arrangements during the year, please complete a new form in the office.
-On days we might be dismissed unexpectedly for weather concerns: Travel arrangements would be exactly as noted above.
-I need to have my child do the following on a day with an unexpected dismissal:
+RADE: rents: It is very important that we know how yo • • our child is to get home each day.
+Often younger children to do.
+For your child's safety and everyone's peace of s by Monday, August 28, 2023. y child will: Walk home each day (weather permitting) ☐ Be picked up in a car each day ne following people may pick him/her up: ncerning a daily change.
+Sometimes children mething different than they normally do.
+Witho formation and will follow the specified plans per transportation plans are different.
+If you nee ructions that you have given unless we hear from you a tell us at the end of the day that they are supposed to do but hearing from you, we don't know if this is correct this form.
+Please send a note to school with your child it ed to make a change in arrangements later in the day, as end of the day can be quite busy in both the office and you have a permanent change in arrangements during the year, please complete a new form in the office n days we might be dismissed unexpectedly for Travel arrangements would be exactly as note I need to have my child do the following on a d ed above.

-Maquoketa Valley Community School District Parental Order form for Over-the-Counter Medications Elementary
+Maquoketa Valley Community School District Parental Order form for Over-the-Counter Medications (also can be completed online)